-Syntax: stack member < switch-number > mac-address < mac-addr >

-[ password < password-str >]
+Syntax: stack member < switch-number > mac-address < mac-addr > [password < password-str >]

 In the destination Commander, use show stack all to find the MAC address of the Member you want to pull into the destination stack.
-For example, suppose you created a new Commander with a stack name of "Cold\Waters" and you wanted to move a switch named "Bering Sea" into the new stack:
+For example, suppose you created a new Commander with a stack name of "Cold_Waters" and you wanted to move a switch named "Bering Sea" into the new stack:

-ProCurve(config)# show stack all Stacking - Stacking Status (All) Stack Name - System Name Status Big_Waters Indian Ocean Bering Sea ◀ Commander Up Member Up Member Up Cold_Waters 0030c1-7fc700 Commander Up to the "Cold Waters" stack.
+ProCurve(config)# show stack all Stacking - Stacking Status (All) Stack Name MAC Address System Name Status Big_Waters 0030c1-7fec40 0060b0-880a80 0060b0-df1a00 Indian Ocean Bering Sea Commander Up Member Up Member Up Cold_Waters 0030c1-7fc700 ProCurve 4108 \ Move this switch into th Commander Up e "Cold Waters" stack.